Defenses to Embezzlement

 - Absence of Intent – As with most crimes, embezzlement requires that the crime be intentional.
 In other words, you must have intentionally tried to take assets from others for your own gain.
 If, for example, you thought the assets were actually owned by you and did not realize they belonged to someone else, the case may get dismissed.
 Likewise, if you did not intend to deprive another’s assets permanently, that may be a defense to embezzlement.

 - Duress – Although somewhat rare, duress can be a viable defense depending on the circumstances.
 Duress is when an individual thinks they will be harmed or placed in danger unless they commit a crime.
 For example, if a boss forces you to embezzle money, otherwise you will lose your job, that could be considered duress.

 Some of these defenses walk a very fine line.
 Ignorance of the law, for example, is not a valid defense.
-That’s why it’s important to draw distinction between ignorance of the law and absence of intent.
-It’s up to you and your attorney to discuss these possible defenses, and others, and determine which defense is best for your individual case.
+That’s why it’s important to draw a distinction between ignorance of the law and the absence of intent.
+It’s up to you and your attorney to discuss these possible defenses and others, and determine which defense is best for your individual case.

 If you are being charged with federal embezzlement, contact David M. Dudley today.
 David is an experienced federal embezzlement defense attorney who knows all these defenses to embezzlement and more.
 For more than 25 years, Mr. Dudley’s law practice has taken him across the country, representing individuals facing major criminal allegations in 36 different states.
 He is admitted to the United States Supreme Court and seven federal circuit courts of appeal.